 ‘Readers Cup is organised by the Queensland Branch of the Children’s Book Council of Australia.
 It is a state wide competition for young readers’.

 ‘The Challenge is designed to inspire students to study science and engineering at a senior level.
-Each day the students participate in a range of exciting hands-on activities’.
+Each day he students participate in a range of exciting hands-on activities’.

 ‘Hosts a number of industry simulation experiences for school students.
 These combine elements of Science, Technology, Engineering and Mathematics [STEM], with an emphasis on teamwork, marketing, and human relations to provide a unique set of challenges for young people’.
 Linked to the Australian Space Design Competitions [see Science section below].
 Students in Grades 8-12.

-‘The Game Changer Challenge will connect primary and high school students from across NSW with leading education technology and design thinking professionals to solve the big question - how can tomorrow’s schools help create the future ?’
-An Overview of the 2018 process is found here.
+‘The Game Changer Challenge will connect primary and high school students from across NSW with leading education technology and design thinking professionals to solve the big question - how can tomorrow’s schools help create the future ?’.

 ‘Each year, inspired by a different overarching theme, the Quest incorporates the main disciplines of Mathematics, Sciences and Humanities in a journey of discovery.
 The Quest Preliminary Challenge is offered over two days.
 In partnership with a number of universities, the Quest Challenge is offered in Australia and Internationally.
 The first step is to nominate your school and be endorsed by a teacher at the school’.

-Registration details for various regions are found via the site.
+Registration details for various regions and types of activities are found via the site.

 ‘The Science and Engineering Challenge is a set of fun and competitive hands-on activities involving principles of science, engineering and technology’.